aws/jsii/gh-pages/content/white-papers/callbacks.md

 - Overriding a class' non-static member
 - Implementing an abstract member (including interface members)

+!!! info
-> :bulb: It is possible for _foreign_ code to override a class' constructor, but those cannot be registered in the _jsii
-> kernel_ as it cannot trigger instantiation of a _foreign_ class directly. _Foreign_ constructors always delegate to
-> the **JavaScript** constructor, which is happens via the [`create`][kernel.create] operation, during which overrides
+    It is possible for _foreign_ code to override a class' constructor, but those cannot be registered in the _jsii kernel_ as it cannot trigger instantiation of a _foreign_ class directly. _Foreign_ constructors always delegate to the **JavaScript** constructor, which is happens via the [`create`][kernel.create] operation, during which overrides are registered.
-> are registered.

 All cases where _foreign_ code should be executed in lieu of **JavaScript** code must be identified and declared properly, as the _jsii kernel_ otherwise has no way to determine a _foreign_ implementation exists.